schwwaaa/raspi-composite-player/README.md

 }
 ```

-4. Reinsert the SD card and boot the Pi
+4. Savem, reinsert the SD card and boot the Pi

 It should connect automatically.
+Should.

 ---